classroomtechtools/managebac_openapply_to_gsheets/README.md

 Anyone who works with APIs and appscripts may have found it to be slow.

 The code is written for concurrently obtaining results from the API at a rate limit of 200 per second.
 It uses a batch mode that very efficiently downloads as much as it can, whle at the same time respecting the rate limitations.

-## Connect to Google Data Studio

-The author has successfully built reports such as pivot tables, using the spreadsheet as the data source.

 ## Change log for Version 1